Shabbir1246/de-review/README.md

 The final function, `format_sales`, should accept:

--   a list representing the newly created stock data
+-   a list representing the newly inserted stock data
--   a list representing the newly created staff data
+-   a list representing the newly inserted staff data
 -   a list representing the original sales data

+_hint: you may want to break this problem down into multiple functions._

 It should return a list of lists containing the following: